About Tools FAQ Blog Contact

 • Use browser security extensions like NoScript to minimize risks of being infected while surfing the web.

 • Change all site passwords.
-Refrain from saving new passwords in FTP programs where malware can easily steal them from.
+Refrain from saving new passwords in FTP programs where malware can easily steal them.

 • If possible, use only secure protocols like SFTP or FTPS.
 FTP is an insecure protocol that transmits your credentials unencrypted (in clear text), which makes it easy to steal them.
-Most modern FTP-clients support secure protocols and you don't have to learn how to use new programs - just change the protocol in the settings.
+Most modern FTP-clients support secure protocols, and you don't have to learn how to use a new program - just change the protocol in the settings.
 If your hosting plan doesn't include support for secure protocols, you might want to find another web host that provides this feature.

 • Update all third-party scripts.
-If you use any third-party software on your site (blog, forum, CMS, wiki, e-commerce solution, etc), make sure its version is up-to-date.
-Hackers specifically target vulnerabilities in popular scripts and with their automated tools, they can start a massive attack against vulnerable sites just a few hours after the discovery of a new security hole.
-So if the vendor of the script releases a security patch, it's in your best interest to upgrade as soon as possible.
+If you use any third-party software on your site (blog, forum, CMS, wiki, e-commerce solution, etc., and their themes, plugins and components), make sure it's up-to-date.
+Hackers specifically target vulnerabilities in popular scripts, and with their automated tools, they can start a massive attack against vulnerable sites just a matter of a few hours after the discovery of a new security hole.
+Thus, if the vendor of the script releases a security patch, it's in your best interest to upgrade as soon as possible.
 (You can check security advisories for your software at Secunia.)

 3. Request Malware Review